mustafamilyas/merge-css-class/readme.md

 A tiny utility function for merging class names.
 An alternative library to [classnames](https://github.com/JedWatson/classnames) and [clsx](https://github.com/lukeed/clsx) with limited functionality.

-This npm node module's goal is to do enough for merging CSS class names.
+This npm node module's goal is to do **just enough** for merging CSS class names.
 Plan to make the bundle size even smaller, currently, the bundle size is `240B`.

 ## Installation